neodaoist/guilds888/README.md

   - A collector with all 8 GUILD moments of a Style, can MELT into an [uncommon 1x8 GUILD moment strip](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/66)
   - A collector with all 64 audio-emotional moments, can MELT into a [rare 8x8 MOSAIC moment sheet](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/81)
   - A collector with all 512 audio-emotional moments, can MELT into the [1/1 ultrarare 8x8x8 CUBE](https://gallery.manifold.xyz/base/0x4db3ab8e606eadf3d94cf5349a35c415156b89b3/1)
-- 2D art prompted by Neodaoist; 3D art modeled by a digital collaborator
+- 2D art prompted by Neodaoist; 3D art modeled and animated by a digital collaborator (literally paid for with OP airdrop earnings!)

+### Some Examples of the Art

 ![cube gif](./media/CUBE.gif)
 ![blank spacer](./media/SPACER.png)